Federal Direct Loans

 *Loan fee effective on all loans disbursed on or after October 1, 2020.

-Please visit Federal Student Aid for the most current rates
+Visit the Federal Student Aid website for the most current rates.

 The following must be completed before a loan can be disbursed.

-*You may have completed these steps in previous years so please log in to Self-Service Financial Aid and review your checklist items.
-If they are listed then you will need to complete them.
+*You may have completed these steps in previous years.
+Log in to Self-Service and review your Financial Aid checklist items.
+If items are listed then you need to complete them.

 Disbursement Schedule

-One Week Before Bill Due Date: All steps must be completed.
+One week before the bill due date all steps must be completed.
 Any incomplete loans will be canceled as of this date.

-• If this creates a credit on your account and you are entitled to a refund, they will be available after disbursement
+• If this creates a credit on your account and you are entitled to a refund, that will be available after disbursement.

 Exit Counseling

-If you previously received a subsidized or unsubsidized loan and are no longer enrolled at least half-time which includes withdrawing or graduating from Mid Michigan College you are required to complete Exit Counseling.
-You will receive an email from our office regarding this requirement including the next steps if you are required to complete counseling.
-It does not matter if you plan to enroll at another institution you still must complete the counseling as there is a break in your full-time enrollment.
+If you previously received a subsidized or unsubsidized loan and are no longer enrolled at least half-time, which includes withdrawing or graduating from Mid Michigan College, you are required to complete Exit Counseling.
+You will receive an email in your Mid Mich Email account regarding this requirement, including the next steps, if you are required to complete Exit Counseling.
+If you plan to enroll at another institution, you still must complete Exit Counseling as there is a break in your full-time enrollment.

-• See Your Federal Student Loan Repayment Options with Loan Simulator
+• See Your Federal Student Loan Repayment Options with the Loan Simulator.

-• The Loan Simulator will help you calculate student loan payments and choose a repayment option that works best for you.
+• The Loan Simulator helps you calculate student loan payments and choose a repayment option that works best for you.

 Repayment screenshot-1